gunanidhi-ms/Breast_Cancer_Diagnostic_app/README.md

 How to preprocess data and train a simple classification model.

 How to build dashboards to make machine learning models more interactive and user-friendly.

+📌 This repository is meant as a learning project and not for professional medical use.